microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

       hint-maxLines? = integer />
 ```

-These attributes are abstracted with the AppNotificationTextProperties component APIs:
+These attributes are abstracted with the following AppNotificationTextProperties component APIs
+available in the Windows App SDK:

 -   SetLanguage(String language)
 -   SetHintMaxLines(Int32)